 All Catholics in good standing who complete the required preparation and training and regularly attend at either St. Elizabeth of the Hill Country or Church of the Epiphany are welcome to participate in this program.
 Volunteers are always welcome.
-The program is open to male and female parishioners and university students who are regular attendees.
+The program is open to parishioners and university students who are regular attendees.

 If you have an interest in becoming an Extraordinary Minister of the Holy Communion, you may contact the Church Office.

 If you have already been trained or you would like to learn more through training or you wish to be placed on a schedule to serve, please contact the church office